-- Threats of any kind; - Threatening, physically aggressive, or violent behavior, such as intimidation of or attempts to instill fear in others; - Other behavior that suggests a propensity toward violence, which can include belligerent speech, excessive arguing or swearing, threats to Board or staff members, sabotage, or threats of sabotage of District property, or a demonstrated pattern of refusal to follow District policies and procedures;

-• Defacing District property or causing physical damage to the facilities.
+- Threats of any kind; - Threatening, physically aggressive, or violent behavior, such as intimidation of or attempts to instill fear in others; - Other behavior that suggests a propensity toward violence, which can include belligerent speech, excessive arguing or swearing, threats to Board or staff members, sabotage, or threats of sabotage of District property, or a demonstrated pattern of refusal to follow District policies and procedures; - Defacing District property or causing physical damage to the facilities.

-Rule 9-3: NON-DISCRIMINATION - The District shall not unlawfully discriminate against qualified employees or job applicants on the basis of sex, race, color, religious creed, national origin, ancestry, age over 40, marital status, physical or mental disability, or Vietnam era veteran status.
+Rule 9-3: NON-DISCRIMINATION - The District shall not unlawfully discriminate against qualified employees or job applicants on the basis of race, color, creed, national origin, ancestry, age, physical disability, mental disability, medical condition, marital status, sexual orientation, medical leave status, veteran status, or any other basis protected by federal, state, or local laws.